BrendanO123/csc215/assembler/README.md

 This is an assembler for the Altair8800 that I made during my time in the DE CSC215 class at NOVA.
 It handles the complete instruction set of the Altair8800, as well as comments and custom assembler level pseudo-instructions.
 The assembler takes in the program as a text file and returns both a `.bin` binary file, which can be loaded into the Altair8800 simulator, and a `.txt` file containing the octal version of the machine code for loading into the physical computer.

 ## How the Assembly Language Works
 The assembler breaks up your assembly code into each line, and each line must result in either no machine code added (in the case of pseudo-instructions) or a valid instruction that fits evenly into a number of bytes.
 To do this, the assembler breaks each line down again into tokens separated by whitespace.

-NO HOISTING ON RELATIVE JUMPS OR DEFINE STATEMENTS
-YOU CAN USE A VARIABLE BEFORE IT IS DEFINED BUT YOU CANNOT DEFINE A VARIABLE WITH AN UNDEFINED VARIABLE

 ### Token Types
  - **Booleans and Register Pairs**: